1214 Miramar Street Houston, TX 77006

-*Important Tip*: Consider the entire divorce process a business transaction.
+Important Tip: Consider the entire divorce process a business transaction.
 This approach can make a different between spending a few hundred dollars with an uncontested divorce to spending over ten thousand for a highly contested matter.

 Filing an Original Petition for Divorce

-The first step toward the dissolution of the marriage in Texas is to file an original petition for divorce in the county where you or your spouse has resided for the previous 90 days.
+The first step toward the dissolution of marriage in Texas is filing an Original Petition for Divorce in the county where you or your spouse have resided for the previous 90 days.
 Additionally, one party must have lived in Texas for the past 6 months to qualify for a Texas divorce.
-This is the legal document that tells the court of your intention to seek a divorce.
+An Original Petition is the legal document that tells the court of your intention to seek a divorce.

 Temporary Restraining Order - TRO